 Thank you again for your interest in the National Energy Board

 As of August 31, 2018, the Government of Canada purchased the Trans Mountain Expansion Project, demonstrating commitment to completing the project.
 On June 18, 2019, the Government of Canada announced that construction of the pipeline was approved with 156 conditions to be enforced by the Canada Energy Regulator (CER).
 The CER replaced the NEB.
-Construction began in Alberta in December 2019, however there is an ongoing case before the Federal Court of Appeal (scheduled for December 16, 2019) which will consider challenges from six indigenous groups who say the Canadian government did not sufficiently consult them on the project.
+Construction began in Alberta in December 2019.
+In February 2020 the Federal Court of Appeal rejected a claim put forward by several First Nations that federal officials failed to adequately consult with them on the Trans Mountain Pipeline.
+In January 2020, the Supreme Court of Canada also ruled against a bid from the Government of British Columbia to block the project, determining that the project was legitimate.

-Given that the Government of Alberta’s support of the Trans Mountain Expansion Project meets the intent of the first operative clause of the resolution, and the Government of Canada has approved the project, pending a legal challenge from indigenous group, this resolution is assigned a status of Accepted in Principle, and RMA will continue to advocate on this issue at the federal level.
+Given that the Government of Alberta’s support of the Trans Mountain Expansion Project meets the intent of the first operative clause of the resolution, and the Government of Canada has approved the project, this resolution is assigned a status of Accepted.